RBW (company): Modern RBW

-WM Entertainment
+StageGroup Lab

-On April 7, 2021, RBW announced that they have acquired WM Entertainment, the agency of groups Oh My Girl, B1A4, ONF and soloist Lee Chae-yeon.
+On April 7, 2021, RBW announced that they have acquired WM Entertainment, the agency of group Oh My Girl.
 The two companies aim to work on creating synergy through close cooperation.
 With this acquisition, WM Entertainment will operate as an independent label of RBW and maintain its current management.
+WM Entertainment also took 257 Entertainment, the company of genderless group XLOV in March 2026.
+WM Entertainment and 257 Entertainment would later integrate in August 2026, becoming StageGroup Lab, with Oh My Girl moving to DSP Media and Xlov being part of the new StageGroup Lab.

 DSP Media

 In January 2022, RBW announced that they have acquired the management rights of DSP Media, the agency of groups Kard and Mirae.
 The two companies aim to work on creating synergy through close cooperation.
 With this acquisition, DSP Media will operate as an independent label of RBW and maintain its current management.

 In December 2022, DSP Media announced that they have merged with Goodfellas Entertainment.
 All exclusive artists under Goodfellas will be transferred to DSP and the CEO will be joining the label as the executive producer.

 In June 2023, DSP Media announced that they are taking over the actor management business of Jikim Entertainment and Urban Works Media, Jikim's former CEO Kim Jin-il will be leading the actor's department at DSP.
+DSP Media took Oh My Girl after WM entertainment integrated with 257 Entertainment to StageGroup Lab.